Plan your Visit

 An afternoon of fun

-Enjoy a mid-day meal at a/k/a an American Bistro in the heart of Old Pasadena, then take a leisurely stroll toward the Pasadena Civic Center to see our amazing City Hall.
+Enjoy a mid-day meal in Old Pasadena at Agnes Restaurant and Cheesery or The Kitchen.
+For vegan or vegetarian options try Sage Vegan Bistro or True Food Kitchen.
+If you want a beer with your burger in a sports bar atmosphere, try Barney's Beanery.
+Then take a leisurely stroll toward the Pasadena Civic Center to see our amazing City Hall.
 Walk through the Plaza las Fuentes to USC/Pacific Asia Museum along Los Robles Avenue where you can spend a couple of hours enjoying the finest of the art and culture of Asia and the Pacific Islands in the Historic Grace Nicholson mansion.
 End your day with a Yucatan flavored dinner at El Portal Restaurant, one of Pasadena’s dining gems.
 If the kids are along, spend the afternoon at Kidspace’s inventive play and learning areas in the Arroyo Seco, walk to the nearby Rose Bowl for a close up look at college football’s most storied venue before heading to California Pizza Kitchen for a fam ily friendly meal.
 Look for the London cab and English call box outside.

 An overnight stay